 Most (85%) 12/13 year-old girls in the UK are vaccinated each year.
 It is a very common procedure that for the vast majority of people is quick, painless and uneventful.

-Boys who wish to be vaccinated may choose to wait until the NHS offers this.
-But no start date for the boys’ programme has been announced and it is not known whether there will be a catch-up programme for boys older than 12/13.
-In these circumstances, it is difficult to advise boys and their parents/carers about the best course of action.
-However, it should be borne in mind that vaccination is most effective when given before the start of sexual activity and that, below the age of 16, just two doses are required.
+Boys who wish to be vaccinated may choose to wait until the NHS offers this, probably in the 2019/20 school year (the date is still subject to final confirmation).
+However, there will not be a catch-up programme for boys older than 12/13.
+When advising boys and their parents/carers about the best course of action, it should be borne in mind that vaccination is most effective when given before the start of sexual activity and that, below the age of 16, just two doses are required.

 Currently, NHS GPs are very unlikely to be able to provide HPV vaccination for boys or men.
 If it is available, it would be on a private basis which means that there would be a charge.

 The vaccination is also available from a number of private health centres and travel clinics.
 An online search along the lines of “Where can I get HPV vaccination privately in [insert nearest town/city] UK” should be helpful.

 It should be noted that there are sometimes temporary interruptions in the supply of vaccines to private sector providers.